 - Together with the particle of negation α (a), meaning without: the adjective αμητωρ (ametor), meaning motherless.
 This word occurs only once in the New Testament, namely in Hebrews 7:3, where it is applied to Melchizedek (Genesis 14:18).
 Like all characters of the early Old Testament, the latter is of course much rather a school of thought than simply some rogue theological wunderkind, but the author of Hebrews emphasizes that this school of thought arose spontaneously and naturally, not grafted upon an existing tradition or higher authority, but self-forming from people looking at creation and calling upon the Name of the Creator (Genesis 4:26) and those of fellow researchers to compare notes with (which in Melchizedek's case was the house of Abraham).
 This statement is of course highly relevant, since it emphasizes that the essence of Christ lies not in obedience to a tradition or human authority but in one's personal, natural and unrestricted relationship with the Creator.

-- The noun μητρα (metra) meaning womb (Luke 2:23 and Romans 4:19 only).
+- The noun μητρα (metra) meaning "motherhood" or womb (Luke 2:23 and Romans 4:19 only).
 This word didn't merely denote the body part but rather its function, and was used metaphorically to describe one's origin.
 It's a synonym for δελφυς (delphus), from which comes the word αδελφος (adelphos), meaning brother.
 The Latin equivalent of this word is matrix (hence the movie).

 - Together with the otherwise unused verb αλοιαω (aloiao), meaning to thresh (threshing is stumping on harvested grain to separate kernels from husks and straw): the noun μητραλωας (metraloas), meaning mother-thresher (1 Timothy 1:9 only).
 This word is mentioned along with the similar πατραλωας (patraloas), or father-thresher, and although these words were used as synonyms for parricide (the murder of one's parents), the usage of the verb αλοιαω (aloiao) indicates that these words originated in the excessive demands of children from their parents (as hinted at in the parable of the prodigal son; Luke 15:12).
 Note that the Law of Moses prescribed the death penalty for children who merely cursed their parents (Leviticus 20:9) and the command to honor one's parents is right up there with the prohibition of murder (Exodus 20:12-13).